Taking Care of Yourself

 Angina

 Angina usually feels like a squeezing, burning, pressure, heaviness or tightness under the breastbone.
 It may also spread to one or both arms, your back, neck, jaw or stomach.
 Some people, especially women and people with diabetes, may not have typical chest discomfort.
 Their symptoms may be shortness of breath or feeling very tired.
-Tell your doctor if you think you're having angina.
-Knowing how often your angina occurs will help your doctor decide if you need a change in your medicines or other treatments.
-You can use the Angina Log (PDF) to keep a record of your symptoms.
-Learn more about angina pectoris and unstable angina.

-If you don't have relief of your angina pain after taking your nitroglycerine, you or a family member should call 911 or your emergency response number so you can get to the hospital right away.
+If you don't have relief of your angina pain after taking your nitroglycerin, you or a family member should call 911 or your emergency response number so you can get to the hospital right away.

 • Any new chest discomfort (angina)